intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 ```

 ### Feature Plugin Configuration

-Configuration for features should be placed under `features_config'.
+Configuration for features should be placed under `features_config`.

 ```yaml
 features: